alexshin/imageproxy/README.md

 process any image types.
 You can specify multiple content types as a comma separated list, and suffix values with `*` to perform a wildcard match.
 Set the flag to an empty string to proxy all requests, regardless of content type.

+### Caching images with query params (including signed URLs)

+By default, ImageProxy can't ignore query parameters when caching images.
+This was a main purpose to fork original [repository](https://github.com/willnorris/imageproxy) and extend this by supporting custom strategies of how to work with this.

+I had to fork related [httpcache](https://github.com/alexshin/httpcache) library to adding such support.

+Supporting such strategies is crucial to allow caching images that are being delivered via Signed URLs by remotes.

+I added support for GCP GCS for now.
+How does it work?

+- There is a special middleware that allows to calculate CacheKeys based on request URL.
+This all this helps to remove quary params related to signed URLs from the cache key.
+- Authorization function.
+This allows to check if original request can be accessed by user.
+E.g. for GCS it does HEAD request with initial query args and checks that it works.
+After this it gets data from the cache or if it is not available it passes standard flow.

 ### Signed Requests